-At the end of the course, the student will be able to: CO1.
-The use of Coulomb's law and Gauss' law for the electrostatic force
+Having successfully completed this course, the student will be able to demonstrate knowledge and understanding of:

-- CO2.
+- CO1.
+The use of Coulomb's law and Gauss' law for the electrostatic force - CO2.
 The relationship between electrostatic field and electrostatic potential - CO3.
 The use of the Lorentz force law for the magnetic force - CO4.
 The use of Ampere's law to calculate magnetic fields - CO5.
-The use of Faraday's law in induction problems
+The use of Faraday's law in induction problems - CO6.
+The basic laws that underlie the properties of electric circuit elements

-CO6.
-The basic laws that underlie the properties of electric circuit elements Text book [TB]:
+1. Introduction to Electrodynamics, David Griffiths, PHI Learning, 2012.

-1. David Griffiths, Introduction to Electrodynamics, PHI Learning, 2012.
+1. Physics, Halliday and Resnick, Wiley, 2013.

-- 1. Halliday and Resnick, Physics, Wiley, 2013. - 2.
-W. Saslow, Electricity, Magnetism and Light, Academic Press, 2002.
+2. Electricity, Magnetism and Light, W. Saslow, Academic Press, 2002.